camunda/camunda-docs/docs/product-manuals/tasklist/deployment/configuration.md

 ### Example snippets to use Tasklist probes in Kubernetes

-For details to set Kubernetes probes parameters, ses [Kubernetes configure probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
+For details to set Kubernetes probes parameters, see [Kubernetes configure probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).

 #### Readiness probe as yaml config